Coherent coupling and non-destructive measurement of trapped-ion mechanical oscillators: Coupling drive generation and control

-\textbf{Coupling drive generation and control}\\ We use a segmented linear Paul trap consisting of a pair of RF electrodes and 47 control electrodes~\cite{blakestad2010transport}.
-The voltages of the control electrodes are produced by 47 independent arbitrary waveform generators (AWGs) with a 50 MHz clock rate~\cite{bowler2013arbitrary}.
+We use a segmented linear Paul trap consisting of a pair of RF electrodes and 47 control electrodes~\cite{blakestad2010transport}.
+The voltages of the control electrodes are produced by 47 independent arbitrary waveform generators (AWGs) with 16-bit resolution running at 50 MSPS (megasamples per second)~\cite{bowler2013arbitrary}.
 Each AWG output is connected to a control electrode through a two-stage low-pass filter with a 3\,dB corner frequency of about 50 kHz to suppress noise at motional frequencies.
-The oscillating potential $U(\textbf{r}, t)$ for creating mode-mode coupling is produced by the twelve electrodes nearest to the ions controlled by their AWGs.
+The oscillating potential $U(\textbf{r}, t)$ for creating mode-mode coupling is produced by applying suitable voltages to the twelve electrodes nearest to the ions using the corresponding AWG channels.
 The oscillating signals are added to the static voltages that produce the axial confinement.
 The AWGs are not actively synchronized, but have approximately equal clock speeds, so we reset their phase at the beginning of each experiment to make sure all the drives oscillate in phase.
-Coupling of motional modes becomes ineffective for motional frequency differences larger than 1\,MHz due to attenuation from the low-pass filters and the 1 MHz bandwidth of the AWG output amplifiers. \\ \\ We shape the amplitude envelope of coupling pulses to suppress the excitation of nearby normal modes due to spectral side-lobes of square pulses.
-The pulse amplitude ramps up as approximately $\sin(2\pi f t)^{2}$ (with $f$= 12.5 kHz and 0\,$\leq t \leq$\,20\,$\mu$s) at the beginning of the pulse and ramps back to zero using the time-reversal of the ramp-up.
-We observe significant off-resonant excitation of the axial in-phase mode (at $\sim$\,1.5\,MHz) of a BMB crystal when using a square coupling pulse around the resonant frequency of the Alternating-Stretch coupling, while such excitation is largely suppressed with shaped pulses. \\ \\ We determine the coupling drive amplitudes for the twelve electrodes using a trap potential simulation \cite{blakestad2010transport} to generate a potential for which the desired spatial derivative is maximized while the unwanted components are minimized.
-These unwanted terms typically include the gradients $\partial U /\partial i$, $i\in\{x,y,z\}$, which displace and potentially heat the ion motion, and the curvatures $\partial^{2} U /\partial i^{2}$, $i\in\{x,y,z\}$ which modulate motional frequencies.
+Coupling of motional modes becomes ineffective for motional frequency differences larger than 1\,MHz due to attenuation from the low-pass filters and the 1 MHz bandwidth of the AWG output amplifiers. \\ \\ We shape the amplitude envelope of coupling pulses to suppress the off-resonant excitation of other normal modes due to spectral side-lobes of the modulation pulses.
+The pulse amplitude ramps up as approximately $\sin^2(2\pi f t)$, with $f$= 12.5 kHz and 0\,$\leq t \leq$\,20\,$\mu$s, at the beginning of the pulse and ramps back to zero using a time-reversed copy of the ramp-up.
+We observe significant off-resonant excitation of the axial In-phase mode (at $\sim$\,1.5\,MHz) of a $^{9}$Be$^{+}$-$^{25}$Mg$^{+}$-$^{9}$Be$^{+}$ crystal when using a square coupling pulse near the resonant frequency of the Alternating-Stretch coupling, while such excitation is largely suppressed with shaped pulses. \\ \\ We determine the coupling drive amplitudes for the twelve electrodes using a trap potential simulation \cite{blakestad2010transport}.
+The potential of each electrode is modeled by using the boundary element method~\cite{sadiku2000numerical}.
+We calculate the total potential around the center of an ion crystal by summing up the potential from all twelve electrodes.
+We optimize the voltages to generate a potential for which the desired spatial derivative is maximized while the unwanted components are minimized.
+These unwanted terms typically include the gradients $\partial U_m /\partial i$, $i\in\{x,y,z\}$, which displace and potentially heat the ion motion, and the curvatures $\partial^{2} U_m /\partial i^{2}$, $i\in\{x,y,z\}$ which modulate motional frequencies.
+The undesired curvatures cannot be eliminated due to the constraint from the Laplace equation $\nabla^2U_m=0$, but they can be chosen to be far off-resonant.
 Higher-order derivatives of the potential are typically negligible in our trap and are not considered in the simulations. \\ \\